modal.io_streams

 drain

-Flushes the write buffer and EOF to the running process.
+Flush the write buffer and send data to the running process.